Woman doing yoga on a Sup board

 Horse riding between the cliffs of Cabo de Gata

 Can you imagine riding between dunes and cliffs next to the Mediterranean?
-Well you can make your dream come true in the Cabo de Gata-Níjar Nature Reserve, where you will find a wide range of equestrian schools that offer horse riding routes through emblematic areas of this spectacular strict nature reserve on the coast of Almería (Andalusia).
-The town of San José, the Los Genoveses beach and the Monsul cove –famous for being the settings for large film productions-, and the Escullos cliffs are just some of the points through which these wonderful horseback riding tours run, which are designed to be enjoyed with family, friends or alone throughout the year and which also include a starter class for those taking on their first experience in the saddle.
+Well you can make your dream come true in Cabo de Gata-Níjar Nature Reserve, where you will find a wide range of equestrian schools that offer horse riding routes through emblematic areas of this spectacular strict nature reserve on the coast of Almería (Andalusia).
+The town of San José, the Los Genoveses beach and the Monsul cove – famous for being the settings for large film productions-, and the Escullos cliffs are just some of the points through which these wonderful horseback riding tours run, which are designed to be enjoyed with family, friends or alone throughout the year and which also include a starter class for those taking on their first experience in the saddle.

 • A sperm whale in the Strait of Gibraltar off the Atlas Mountains